SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_pwm/readme.md

 - Configure UC from the slcp component.
 - Open **sl_si91x_pwm.slcp** project file select **software component** tab and search for **PWM** in search bar.
 - By default, PWM has channel 0 instance.
+If base timer selection is selected as Timer (All Channels), to select any other PWM channel one should have PWM channel-0 as reference.
+If separate PWM channels are to be considered change the base timer selection to Timer (Each Channel).
 - Using configuration wizard, one can configure different parameters:

+  - **Common Configuration for all PWM Channels**
+    - Base Timer Selection: There are two base timers.
+Timer for each channel and Timer for all channels.
+If Timer (All Channels) is selected, make sure PWM channel-0 is installed.

-  - **General Configuration for PWM**
+  - **General Configuration for individual PWM Channel**
     - Frequency: Frequency changes from 500Hz to 200Khz.
 By default 25Khz is considered.
-    - Output polarity low: There are 2 polarities- polarity low, polarity high.
+    - Output Polarity Low: There are 2 polarities- polarity low, polarity high.
 The difference can be observed in waveforms, when polarity is changed.
 By default it is set to polarity high.
-    - Output polarity high: There are 2 polarities- polarity low, polarity high.
+    - Output Polarity High: There are 2 polarities- polarity low, polarity high.
 The difference can be observed in waveforms, when polarity is changed.
 By default it is set to polarity high.
-    - PWM mode: There are 2 modes, independent mode and complementary mode.
+    - PWM Mode: There are 2 modes, independent mode and complementary mode.
 The definitions for these modes are covered in about example code.
 The difference can be seen in waveform, when modes are changed.
-    - Timer counter: This is initial base time counter value to set.
+    - Timer Counter: This is initial base time counter value to set.
 By default it is set to 0.
-    - Duty cycle: By default 50% duty cycle is take.
-One can vary duty from 0% to 100%.
+    - Duty Cycle: By default 50% duty cycle is take.
+One can vary duty cycle from 0% to 100%.
-    - Base timer mode: There are 6 different modes.
+    - Base Timer Mode: There are 6 different modes.
 By default free run mode is selected.
-    - Base timer selection: Timer for each channel and Timer for all channels are 2 base timers we have.
-    - Ext trigger: In order to enable fault A, fault B and other external triggers present, ext trigger parameter is used.
+    - Ext Trigger: In order to enable fault A, fault B and other external triggers present, ext trigger parameter is used.

+    - **Pin Configuration for individual PWM Channel**
+      - The pin configuration for PWM channel can be configured under SL_PWM_CHANNEL0 section.

       ![Figure: UC image](resources/uc_screen/pwm_uc_screen.png)